govind-aadithya/govind-aadithya.github.io/_pages/publications.md

 {% for work in site.collection.publications %}
-  {% for post in site.publications reversed %}
+  {% for post in work.publications reversed %}
         {% include archive-single.html %}
   {% endfor %}
 {% endfor %}